- Applying to study

 - Workshops – free workshops to help improve your academic and life skills

-The Australian government also has some really good information on living in Australia and what to expect.
-Visit the Living in Australia website (opens in a new window) for more information.
+The Australian government also has some helpful information about life in Australia on their Study Australia website (opens in a new window).
+Visit the Live in Australia page (opens in a new window) for more information.